triviality-js/triviality/README.md

 ### Decorating a service

-If we still we to use the original service from the container.
+If we still we to use the original service from the service container.
 We can fetch the original service from the 'serviceOverrides' container argument.

 Let's be less formal by screaming the sentence: